erickuhn19/erickuhn19.com/pages/books.md

 * Self-Sovereign Identity by Alex Preukschat and Drummond Reed

 ## Past Books I've Read (not in order):
+* True Believer by Jack Carr
+* Terminal List by Jack Carr
 * The Language of God by Francis Collins
 * When Money dies by Adam Fergusson
 * The Great Mental Models by Shane Parrish